 Sales and Marketing

 NFM sells products from more than 5,000 vendors.

 While conglomerate Berkshire Hathaway doesn't disclose financial information for its individual businesses, revenues and earnings from its retail segment (which includes four home furnishings chains and three jewelry businesses, among other retail operations) are on the rise.
-In 2012 retail revenue topped $3.7 billion, up about 1% versus 2011, while earnings increased by nearly 2% over the same period.
-Berkshire noted that its home furnishings retailers posted increases in sales and earnings.
-Also, in 2012 the company's website was responsible for more than $30 million in sales.
+NFM is part of the Service & Retailing segment of the parent company, which contributed 11% of the parent's total revenues in 2015.

-In recent years, NFM has been focused on renovating its stores and upgrading its services, such as offering customers online bill payment.
-Focusing on its online store, Nebraska Furniture Mart overhauled its website and added functionality to allow its customers to shop online.
+In recent years NFM has been focused on renovating its stores and upgrading its services, such as offering customers online bill payment.
+Focusing on its online store, NFM overhauled its website and added functionality to allow its customers to shop online.
 It has also expanded its Kansas City store to include a warehouse and distribution center, such as that at its Omaha location.